devWeslei/-Investment_Portfolio/README.md

 ## About this Project

-University exercise where I created a basic investment portfolio app.
+University exercise that I created a basic investment portfolio app.
 *app created in Pseudocode at [Portugol Studio](http://lite.acad.univali.br/portugol/).